Hypouricemia

 Hypouricemia or hypouricaemia is a level of uric acid in blood serum that is below normal.
 In humans, the normal range of this blood component has a lower threshold set variously in the range of 2 mg/dL to 4 mg/dL, while the upper threshold is 530 μmol/L (6 mg/dL) for women and 619 μmol/L (7 mg/dL) for men.
 Hypouricemia usually is benign and sometimes is a sign of a medical condition.

 Presentation

 Complications

 Although normally benign, idiopathic renal hypouricemia may increase the risk of exercise-induced acute kidney failure.
 There is also evidence that hypouricemia can worsen conditions such as rheumatoid arthritis, especially when combined with low Vitamin C uptake, due to free radical damage.

 Causes

-Hypouricemia is not a medical condition itself (i.e., it is benign), but it is a useful medical sign.
-Usually hypouricemia is due to drugs and toxic agents, sometimes it is due to diet or genetics, and rarely it is due to an underlying medical condition.
-When one of these causal medical conditions is present, hypouricemia is a common sign.